"

 • Describe the acid-base behavior of amphiprotic substances

 Johannes Brønsted and Thomas Lowry proposed a more general description in 1923 in which acids and bases were defined in terms of the transfer of hydrogen ions, H+.
-(Note that these hydrogen ions are often referred to simply as protons, since that subatomic particle is the only component of cations derived from the most abundant hydrogen isotope, 1H.)
-A compound that donates a proton to another compound is called a Brønsted-Lowry acid, and a compound that accepts a proton is called a Brønsted-Lowry base.
-An acid-base reaction is, thus, the transfer of a proton from a donor (acid) to an acceptor (base).
+According to the Brønsted-Lowry definition, an acid is a compound that donates a proton to another compound; a base is a compound that accepts a proton.
+Accordingly, an acid-base reaction can be defined as the transfer of a proton from a donor (acid) to an acceptor (base).

 This figure has two rows.
 In both rows, a chemical reaction is shown.
 In the first, structural formulas are provided.
 In this model, in red, an H atom is connected to an F atom with a single bond.
 The F atom has pairs of electron dots at the top, right, and bottom.
 This is followed by a plus sign, which is followed in blue by an O atom which has H atoms singly bonded above and to the right.
 The O atom has pairs of electron dots on its left and lower sides.
 A double arrow follows.
 To the right, in brackets is a structure with a central O atom in blue, with blue H atoms singly bonded above and to the right.
 A pair of blue electron dots is on the lower side of the O atom.
 To the left of the blue O atom, a red H atom is singly bonded.
 This is followed by a plus sign and an F atom in red with pairs of electron dots above, right, below, and to the left.
 This atom also has a superscript negative sign.
 The reaction is written in symbolic form below.
 H F is labeled in red below as “Acid.”
 This is followed by plus H subscript 2 O, which is labeled in blue below as “Base.”
 A double sided arrow follows.
 To the right is H subscript 3 O superscript plus, which is labeled in blue below as “Acid.”
 This is followed by plus and F superscript negative.
 The label below in red reads, “Base.”